zant/site/content/posts/the-agi-self-fulfilled-prophecy.md

 This is exactly why we must do everything to stop any acts that can endanger our collective living on planet earth.
 War is the actual historically true human-caused catastrophe.

 There's a possibility though, which is that this 'warfighting' must be contained for and modeled towards peace.
-Violence is (symbolically) inscribed in peace.
+Violence can be (symbolically) inscribed in peace.
 Per Hegel aided by Gemini:

 > He argues that war has a positive, ethical function: it reminds individuals of their mortality and their connection to a larger collective (the State), shaking society out of its complacent focus on individual self-interest.
 While not arguing that peace is violence, Hegel sees conflict as a necessary and rational force that is intertwined with the development and preservation of an ethical order.